wso2/docs-mi/en/docs/install-and-setup/install/installation-options.md

 ## 1. Kubernetes (Helm)

-You can follow the guides available in [https://github.com/wso2/kubernetes-mi](https://github.com/wso2/kubernetes-mi/tree/4.2.x) in order to deploy Micro Integrator in Kubernetes using Helm artifacts.
+You can follow the guides available in the [Helm resources repository](https://github.com/wso2/kubernetes-mi/tree/4.2.x) in order to deploy Micro Integrator in Kubernetes using Helm artifacts.

 ## 2. Docker/Docker Compose

-You can follow the guides available in [https://github.com/wso2/docker-ei](https://github.com/wso2/docker-ei/tree/4.2.x) in order to deploy Micro Integrator using Docker artifacts.
+You can follow the guides available in the [Docker Resources repository](https://github.com/wso2/docker-ei/tree/4.2.x) in order to deploy Micro Integrator using Docker artifacts.